A French Riviera Road Trip

 Antibes

-The market (Marche Provencal) is the place to come for locally-grown produce of all shapes & sizes.
+The market (Marche Provencal) is the place for locally-grown produce of all shapes & sizes.
 It takes place every morning from 6 am to 1 pm.
-No Antibes stay is complete without a visit to the Picasso Museum, around the corner from the market.
+Just next door you find the Picasso Museum.
 For beach lovers, Plage Keller is a great spot for lunch and swimming.

 Le Palais Bulles, the 'Bubble Palace'